dataesr/scanr-ui-local/doc_network/bso.md

 ## 2.3 Elasticsearch implementation

 To identify the strongest links, it would be too costly to go through the entire corpus.
 We have pre-calculated the links at the level of each publication.
 So, if a publication is linked to 3 themes, T1, T2 and T3, a pre-calculated field, at publication level, contains all T1-T2, T1-T3 and T2-T3 pairs.
 This co_topics field represents the co-appearance links within the publication.
 We then use elasticsearch's aggregation functionality to list the most present links, very efficiently.
+By default, we limit ourselves to the top 2000 links to ensure optimal performance.

 In practice, a PID is also stored (the wikidata for topics, for example) to disambiguate entities.
 In practice, for a given query, elasticsearch returns a response containing the strongest links, for example: